 You'll be extra-sensitive to sunlight after treatment, so be sure to follow all skin protection instructions from your Bopp Dermatology & Facial Plastic Surgery doctor closely.
 It is recommended that you stay out of the sun and birght light for 40 hours.
 Your skin will be sensitive to the sun and you could get serverly sunburned.

-Depending on how well you respond to treatment and how deep the cancerous growths were, you might need additional treatment sessions about one month apart.
+Depending on your response to treatment, you might need additional treatment sessions about one month apart.

-Every case of skin cancer is unique, so the experienced dermatologists at Bopp Dermatology & Facial Plastic Surgery create customized treatment plans just for you.
-To find out whether you need PDT or another skin cancer treatment, book an appointment online or by phone today.
+Every patient’s sun damage is unique, so the experienced dermatologists at Bopp Dermatology & Facial Plastic Surgery create customized treatment plans just for you.
+To find out whether you need PDT, book an appointment online or by phone today.